pmborg/Gravity-is-the-4th-Dimension/README.md

 They are not regions of infinite density.
 They are not points of infinite curvature.
-They are not ends of spacetime.
+They are not ends of GR spacetime.

 In G4D, black holes do not break the laws of physics — they are not singularities.